L I G H T

-The St. Timothy School Student Council and Campus Ministry groups serve the school by providing leadership and helping to organize school-wide activities such as spirit rallies, the talent show, and field day, as well as the annual St. Vincent de Paul Thanksgiving Food Drive and Christmas Toy Drive.
+The St. Timothy School Student Council serves the school by providing leadership and helping to organize school-wide activities such as spirit rallies, the talent show, and field day, as well as the annual St. Vincent de Paul Thanksgiving Food Drive and Christmas Toy Drive.

 Sunday Family Mass - Each month, one grade plans and participates in a Sunday liturgy.
 This is attended by the students, their families, and the classroom teacher.

 Class/School Masses - Students, guided by their teachers, prepare and participate in the school Masses on the first Friday of each month, on holy days, and on special occasions, such as St. Timothy’s Feast Day, and the annual Mother’s Day Mass with May crowning.

 Paraliturgies - Throughout the year the students participate in paraliturgies for the Blessing of Pets, Thanksgiving, Advent, and Lent.
 Teachers also conduct special paraliturgies within the classroom, such as the Holy Thursday Agape and recitation of the rosary in May.